FAQs for "Adding a Planning Report"

 20. What steps should I take if the plan is not progressing as expected?

-• If the plan is not progressing as expected, review the report to identify any obstacles or delays.
-Adjust the plan as necessary, reassign tasks, or extend deadlines to get the plan back on track.
+A: Review obstacles or delays, adjust the plan, reassign tasks, or extend deadlines to get the plan back on track.

 21. How do I evaluate the effectiveness of the Planning Report?